Oct. 23, 2006 -- Moderate drinking -- half a drink to two drinks a day -- may cut a healthy man's heart attack risk.

 The men reported how often they drank beer, white wine, red wine, and liquor; most reported no more than two drinks a day.

 During the 16-year study, the group had 106 heart attacks, with the drinkers least likely to do so.

 The results don't prove drinking alcohol made the men less likely to have heart attacks.
 It's possible some other factor helped the men's hearts.

 Drinking studies have shown a "complicated mix of risks and benefits," note Mukamal and colleagues.

-For instance, they write, "Even moderate drinking has potential health risks, such asin women."
+For instance, they write, "Even moderate drinking has potential health risks, such as breast cancerbreast cancer in women."

 Mukamal's study didn't include women.

 If you choose to drink, you might want to keep these standard serving sizes in mind: A drink is 12 ounces of beer, 5 ounces of wine, or 1.5 ounces of liquor.